 There is a common pathway in terms of tools and strategy for testing the different APIs.

-First, a tester must understand the workflow of the application and analyse where, what and how APIs are in that flow.
+First, a tester must understand the workflow of the application and analyze where, what and how APIs are in that flow.
 Understanding the purpose of APIs will guide us to what an API is expected to do.
 We can do the follow the below approach:

 - Collaborate with the development team to understand APIs functions.
 In many cases, API documentation is kept by the development team which can act as a source of truth.
 Try and map out all different paths that must be tested.